 A completed online travel request must be approved at all the appropriate administrative levels in sufficient time to be reviewed and approved by the president prior to the date of departure.

 If the application is approved by the credit card company, the employee agrees to be bound by the card member agreement which will be sent with each card.
 Additionally, the employee agrees to be bound by the state policies governing the use of the card.
 Applications and further information concerning this program are available online at the travel website.
 The employee, the employee's supervisor, and the travel office manager must sign the application.
-The corporate charge card must be returned to the university for cancellation upon termination of employment or transfer to a non-traveling position.
+The individual traveler's charge card must be returned to the university for cancellation upon termination of employment or if the employee becomes ineligible to travel.